Chiropractic and gaming: the perfect match between health care and esports

 The pin-and-stretch technique can be used for trigger points, muscle hypertonicity, and even tendinosis adhesions found in repetitive strain injuries.

-Therapeutic exercises & rehabilitation
+Therapeutic exercises and rehabilitation

 Being experts in anatomy, physiology, and joint biomechanics, we are naturally experts in corrective or therapeutic exercise and rehabilitation for injuries or other pain patterns.